takalkartejas/learning_docker/README.md

 18. docker rm -f <containerid/name>
 19. docker ps --format=FORMAT :- to see the container info in better format
 20. docker run -v <addressOfTheFolderInHOST>:<addressOfTheFolderInDocker> <imageName> - mount the volume while running the images
+21. docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other